 We use ABS plastic for the bin which is food safe, the plastic does have IDP properties.
 Years ago we used an anti-static coating on the bins that would decrease in functionality over time and could also decrease in functionality from being washed.
 However, we currently use, and have been using for 9 years, ABS plastic with inherent anti static properties rather than a coating to prevent it from decreasing in functionality over time.

 Grinding coffee is an inherently messy business and we’ve done what we can to reduce discharge on your counter.
 With most coffee beans the static on the Sette is very minimal.
 Certain coffee beans can be much worse than others.
 We have two approaches to dealing with the mess.
 One is we are continuing to refine the discharge passage to produce just the right amount of restriction as the coffee leaves the burrs.
 This is really the ONLY universally agreed upon solution to grinder static reduction across the entire grinder industry.
-The second is we have developed a semi-flexible matt that nests into the flat area below the coffee outlet and captures most stray coffee powder.
-The matt is then easily removed to dump the grounds in the garbage (or into your coffee receptacle).
+The second is we have developed a semi-flexible matt that nests into the flat area below the grounds bin or PortaFilter and captures most stray coffee powder.
+The matt is then easily removed to dump the grounds in the garbage/compost bin (or into your coffee receptacle).

 Yes, the Sette is a bit louder than some of our other grinders and we don’t recommend you sitting it next to your sleeping partner when you want to grind coffee!
 However, the reason for this is really the components we have used to best meet the price point we were after.
 If we loaded it up with metal like the Forté it would indeed absorb some of the grinding noise, but this is where it is.